crate/crate-clients-tools/docs/integrate/etl.md

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of elements called "nodes" from the palette that can be deployed to its runtime in a single-click.

-- [Ingesting MQTT messages into CrateDB using Node-RED]
-- [Automating recurrent CrateDB queries using Node-RED]

 ```{seealso}
 [CrateDB and Node-RED]